bartazouhair/printf/README.md

 6. How is the world ruled and led to war?
 Diplomats lie to journalists and believe these lies when they see them in print.
 Handle the following conversion specifier: p.
 7. The big print gives and the small print takes away.
 Handle the following flag characters for non-custom conversion specifiers:

-8. Sarcasm is lost in print Handle the following length modifiers for non-custom conversion specifiers:
+8. Sarcasm is lost in print Handle the following length modifiers for non-custom conversion specifiers: l, h
-l
-h
    Conversion specifiers to handle: d, i, u, o, x, X

 9. Print some money and give it to us for the rain forests Handle the field width for non-custom conversion specifiers.